Alex99-00/qrandom/README.md

 Do not use for production.
 Use a QRNG USB Key.

 # Requirements
-You need a API key, register is free.
+You'll need an API key.
+Registration is free.

 # Install
 python -m venv .venv